Z1R343L/Undertale-RPG/README.md

 there is a prestige system (resets), you can travel to other timelines for stronger monsters!.

-defualt prefix is **u?**
+default prefix is **u?**

 # Contributing

-you can make an PR, and wait until a respond, be sure to provide full explanation and tested your changes!.
+you can make an PR, and wait until a response, be sure to provide full explanation and tested your changes!.

-the bot is a bit unstable, but i would like some help.
+the bot is a bit unstable, but I would like some help.

 # Features